 -

-Who may not claim the refundable portion of the credit?
+Who may NOT claim the refundable portion of the credit?

 Partnerships, limited liability companies, and tax-option (S) corporations may not claim the credit, but the eligibility and amount of credit are based on their payment of qualified research expenses in Wisconsin.
 A partnership, limited liability company, or tax-option (S) corporation computes the amount of credit that its partners, members, or shareholders may claim and provides that information to them.
 Partners, members of limited liability companies, and shareholders of tax-option corporations claim the credit in proportion to their ownership interests.